When Is the Best Time

 Where to Park the Car or Camper

-There are ample parking lots nearby.
-The nearest is located next to the beach, a parking garage is nearby, another parking lot at the roundabout, and one at Playa de Arealonga just 20 minutes walk to the Cathedral Beach.
+There are five parking lots nearby now (December 2021).
+The nearest is located next to the beach, a parking garage is close by, another parking lot at the roundabout, and one at Playa de Arealonga just 20 minutes walk to the Cathedral Beach.
 However, they fill up quickly in summer.
 Some people spend the night at the parking lot in their campervan.

 Top Tip for an Excellent Visit in the Winter